 A number of events had a last-minute reshuffle such as Vintage festival which fused with Wilderness due to low ticket sales.
 And just recently came the news that the promoters of Hop Farm and Benicassim have run into problems, see Kent News link although Vince Power and team are promising that Hop Farm 2013 will go ahead.

 So generally attendance numbers have been hit hard, meaning promoters must think more strategically about what they offer.
 Events catering for an older demographic are caught in a difficult situation; in order to survive, they must woo a younger crowd who, hopefully in turn will become loyal followers.
 But how to incorporate a younger vibe without alienating the diehard fans isn’t easy.
 The legendary Big Chill became a victim of this situation: after passing into the hands of Festival Republic in 2010 they provoked fury amongst the old Chillers by introducing artists such as Kanye West and Jessie J to its cool, eclectic lineup.
 The backlash was huge.
-Big Chill has taken a break this year, due to the Olympics claim FR – let’s see if they are back on for next year.
+Big Chill has taken a break this year, due to the Olympics, claim Festival Republic – let’s see if they are back on for next year.

 Solid family events which have grown gradually over the years and have a folk-based core seem to be riding out the bad times with less problems.
 These are tried and trusted events which attract a loyal, often more local crowd each year and are less concerned with the vagaries of fashion.
 I talked to a group of 21 year-olds at Green Man this year who told me how they had become disenchanted with V Fest and its corporate feel and were enjoying being at a gentler event.
 And Green Man, which just celebrated its tenth anniversary, gets the balance issue just right, with no age group dominating.
 There’s a super-friendly vibe and everyone mixes in.
 Ditto Womad.
 I would say us ‘older festival goers’ shouldn’t be dismissed by promoters, we are reasonably well behaved (!), no doubt spend more money in the ‘Nature and Nurture’ areas having massages and treatments, and are more likely to remain loyal to events we like.